-An added benefit of hip straps is that many have pockets and/or allow you to add attachments which increases the versatility of the pack while improving the weight distribution.
+An added benefit of a hip belt is that many have fast access pockets for sunglasses/cell phone/etc, clips for water bottles, and/or allow you to add attachments, which increases the versatility of the pack while improving the weight distribution.

 I kind of glazed over the whole center of gravity thing but you would be amazed at how much something so little can make such a big difference.

 Other than being a place to hang my sunglasses, all that a sternum strap does is pull your straps together.

 But you don’t realize how much effort you’re using to keep your shoulders from being pulled back until you clip the strap on.
 Centering the weight on your chest rather than the outside of your shoulders is like a cold glass of water in the desert.